bahrbara/movies-coming-soon/README.md

   README.md
 ```

-At **backend** folder we have the "Movies Coming Soon" NodeJs Application.
+At **backend** folder we have the "Cinephilia" NodeJs Application.
-At **frontend** folder we have the "Movies Coming Soon" frontend in Angular 7.
+At **frontend** folder we have the "Cinephilia" frontend in Angular 7.

 #### Commands